 ];

-In the code shown notice the z-dimension, that is the number defined in the third position such as x, y, z, or 0.5, 0.5, 0.0, is set to 0.0 because you are building a 2D game engine and thus the third dimension is not necessary.
-Also notice that 0.5 is being used so that we define a square in 2D space which has sides equal to 1 or a unit square.
+In the code shown, each row of three numbers are the x, y, and z coordinate position of a vertex.
+Notice that the z-dimension is set to 0.0 because you are building a 2D game engine.
+Also notice that 0.5 is being used so that we define a square in 2D space which has sides equal to 1 and centered at the origin, or a unit square.

-Define the init() function to load vertices onto the GPU.
+Define the init() function to define a buffer on and load the vertices to the GPU.

 function init() {